Mohammed-Alhato/Export-Import-Utility/README.md

 # Export-Import-Utility
-To export or import business hosts classes in an IRIS production regardless of product version
+To export or import business hosts classes in an IRIS production regardless of HealthConnect version